IrinaNorro/IrinaNorro/README.md

   ### Intellectually Independent
   - I like to get myself in new unknown situations and push my boundaries a bit, that helped with learning to code.
-  - My stubborness and determination has gotten me achieve many dreams
+  - My stubborness and determination has gotten me achieve many dreams.

   ### Multitalent
    I have deep expertise in Team Assistant / Executive Assistant roles, where I have diven in exciting world of